 - Frequent outreach with communities and existing marine users

 - A single-turbine demonstration project within the University of Maine Deepwater Offshore Wind Test Site at Monhegan Island for evaluating technology, monitoring the environment, and developing best practices for coexistence with marine users

 - An emphasis on local economic development opportunities

 - Future use of UMaine’s VolturnUS floating technology only in commercial projects located more than 10 miles from Monhegan, other inhabited Maine islands, and the mainland coast.

 What studies have been done at the test site?
 Will more studies be done?

 From 2011 to present, the University of Maine, the State of Maine, and U.S. Department of Energy funded significant efforts to characterize the baseline physical and ecological environment of the test site, including: metocean conditions; bird and bat studies; fish, lobsters, marine mammals; cultural/historical; and geophysical surveys.
 No other location in the Gulf of Maine has been studied this extensively.

 The full list of completed surveys and results can be viewed at: https://umaine.edu/offshorewindtestsite

 What activities are allowed in the test site?

 The UMaine Deepwater Offshore Wind Test Site can be used for offshore wind energy demonstration projects conducted by or in cooperation with the University of Maine.
-The law limits usage for windpower generation to a maximum of 2 wind turbines and one submerged utility line sized for the two turbine pilot project.
+The law limits usage for windpower generation to a maximum of 2 wind turbines and one submerged utility line sized for the pilot project.